VictorLiwentao/Pet-Adoption-Database-System/doc/Project Report.md

 Hanning: Data collection and organization, summarizing content.

-Wentao: Propose achievable functions and optimize the complexity.
+Victor: Propose achievable functions and optimize the query.

 We had very good communication, and everyone responded positively whenever a meeting was proposed.
 We have almost no barriers to communication.